teia-community/teia-docs/wiki/Governance-on-Teia.md

 Members should be aware that locking tokens in 3rd party contracts impacts their voting power, and simply unstaking them/realeasing them from the contracts does not mean you get the voting power back for proposals that are already set up.

-## Voting procedure

-### DAO proposals
+### possible future escrow rule of TEIA for submitting DAO proposals

+In the Teia DAO voting system, the act of voting doesn't consume tokens.
+During the testing phase, creating proposals won't cost any tokens, but in the later official DAO, there might be a request for around 500 TEIA for each submitted DAO proposal (not poll) as escrow to prevent spam proposals.
+The Tokens will be sent to Teias Treasury if the DAO proposal fails to meet the quorum.
+The reasoning here would be to reduce spam proposals and avoid cluttering the UI with less important ones.

+## DAO proposals
 DAO proposals are (soon) legally binding for the Teia DAO LLC and can be submitted by ANY member via the DAO user interface on teia.art.
-DAO proposals can only have YES/NO options and need to pass the quorum in order to succeed.
+It is the most fundamental instrument for our DAO governance: in it, a DAO member proposes a clear decision in the form of a Yes/No vote.
+The whole DAO is asked to vote on it and either accept the proposal or decline it.
+DAO poroposals need to pass the quorum (see below) in order to succeed.

-DAO proposals are mostly intended to define roadmaps/general directions the LLC should take and also monitroring the core team in their operational work and executive decisionmaking. of Course the DAO is free to change this setup via a sucessful DAO proposal.

 In practice, this will mean that DAO proposals will need a lot of attention and discussion to gather enough votes to pass the quorum and prevent unrealistic or short-sighted proposals from going through with only a few positive votes and without enough "no" votes.

+DAO proposals are intended to be used for significant decisions for the DAO and are legally binding for the DAO.
+This means if the community decides something via a successful DAO proposal, the Teia Team has to abide by it as long as it's legally clear to do so and in line with Teia's core values.
-Of course, DAO proposals still need to be in line with Teia's core values and be lawful.
-To ensure this, the DAO guardian role will be able to cancel proposals (at least for now) - the guardian doesn't have to be an individual; it can also be another multisig, for example.
+To ensure this, the DAO guardian role will be able to cancel proposals (at least for now) - the guardian doesn't have to be an individual; it can also be another multisig, for example. (more info below)

-#### Token snapshot
+### Token snapshot

 The Teia DAO token contract employs a snapshot mechanism that captures token balances at specific block levels for each user.
 Each time a user votes in a DAO proposal their TEIA balance is calculated at the exact block level/timestamp when the proposal was created.
 This ensures that voting weights are based on the token holdings of users at the time of the proposal's inception.

 For example, if a proposal is generated at block level 1200, the voting weight for each user is determined by their token balance at block level 1200, irrespective of subsequent transfers or changes.
 This approach prevents potential issues like flash loans or vote manipulation by locking in the user's balance at a fixed point, maintaining the integrity of the voting process.
 Any changes in token holdings after the proposal's creation won't influence their voting weight for that specific proposal.

-#### The quorum
+### The quorum

 In the context of a DAO, a quorum refers to the minimum level of participation or voting power required for a proposal or decision to be considered valid.
 It ensures that decisions are made with sufficient consensus and involvement from the DAO's members or token holders.